j-midgley13/node-readme-hw9/Develop/README.md

 ## Installation

-installation test
+Clone the repository.
+Open in code editor.
+While in the file, download inquirer by typing "npm I inquirer" into the command line.

 ## Usage

-instruction use test
+After a successful installation, type "node index.js" into the command line.
+Follow the prompts, and a ReadMe will be automatically generated.

 ## License

-This project is currently licensed under the The Unlicense license.
+This project is currently licensed under the MIT license.

 ## Contributing

-contributions test
+No contributions at this time.
+Thank you.

 ## Tests

-test instructions test
+Tests may be trial and error.
+Follow the installation and usage instructions.

 ## Questions